thesecretlab/LearningSwift2Ed/README.md

 ## How to use this repo

-If you're reading *Learning Swift 3*, you can use this repo to check your own code against what we made.
+If you're reading *Learning Swift, 2nd Edition*, you can use this repo to check your own code against what we made.
 If you just want to play with some code,

 **Please note:** this repo contains the *final* version of the app.
 We deliberately designed the app so that you spend more time *adding* code than you do *replacing* code, which means that if you browse the code in this repo, you'll probably see more code than you've written so far.